-BASIS OF ADMISSION
+BASIS OF ADMISSION & ADMISSION AVERAGE

-Admission to CUC is offered on the basis of a program of study.
+Admission to Canadian University College is offered on the basis of a program of study.
 Students must choose a program of study in which to enrol.
-Continuance in a program of study is determined by the department's policies.
-Please see the Academic Programs section of this Calendar for more information.
-Probationary admission to CUC may be offered to those who do not meet program requirements.
-See section entitled "Probationary Admission" for more details.
+For each program's entrance requirements, please see the "Program Entrance Requirements" section of this Calendar.
+Once admitted, a students' continuation in a program of study is determined by each program department's policies.
+Please see the "Academic Programs and Requirements" section of this Calendar for more information.
+Probationary admission may be offered to those who do not meet program requirements.
+Please see this Calendar's section entitled "Probationary Admission" for more details.